leov2000/bun-graphql-mongo-notifications/README.md

 Open Altair GraphQL Client and connect to the server endpoint to test the API.

-The Altair interface will be available at `http://localhost:8000/altair`.
+The Altair UI Client will be available at `http://localhost:8000/altair`.

 ## API Examples